Back in the Day: Punk Rock versus Disco

 From the orchestral grooves of Gamble & Huff’s “The Sound of Philadelphia (TSOP)” through the great Donna Summer, KC and the Sunshine Band and Gloria Gaynor’s anthemic “I Will Survive,” disco had had a good run by 1978.
 Who would have thought that a trio from Queensland, Australia, whose lead singer sang in a hyper-modulated falsetto voice, would propel disco to unimaginable heights?

 The Bee Gees–Robin, Barry and Maurice Gibb–were already pop hitmakers when entertainment mogul Robert Stigwood approached them with an idea for a soundtrack for what turned out to be the blockbuster movie, Saturday Night Fever.
 The band’s signature song, “Stayin’ Alive,” was the second of six consecutive number one singles from the film.
-Here’s a scene from the movie, courtesy of YouTube:
+Here’s a scene from the movie, one of the most iconic dance scenes in film published by Alexandre Riberio via YouTube:

 Certain rock ‘n’ rollers were already regarding disco with a certain amount of dismay.
 With the notoriety of Saturday Night Fever, the contempt came out in the open through rock FM radio.
 It wasn’t just the lack of electric guitars or squeaky-voiced pop singers that made rockers uneasy.
 The subtle reasons for the denunciations were racial, social and misogynistic (sound familiar?).